maheshsabnis/reactcommunitybrands/README.md

         - Create Re-Usable Component as Generic Components
         - Defne Data properties for Data Binding
         - Methods to emit events for components to communicate each other
+    - React 16.0+
+        - Error Boundry
+            - Container component that is sued to manage lifecycle of all children if any child child component crash or thows exception the error boundry is responsinble to render fallback UI
+            - THis component will manage the DOM crash prevention
 3. Service Calls

 4. Single  Page Application using Routing